SumitsHub/learn-react/10-features/README.md

-# Implmenting features in React
+# Implementing features in React